tmtsoftware/csw/docs/src/main/services/alarm.md

 ## acknowledge

-Acknowledges the given alarm which is raised to a certain severity
+Acknowledges the given alarm which is raised to a higher severity

 Scala
 :   @@snip [AlarmClientExampleTest.scala](../../../../examples/src/main/scala/csw/alarm/AlarmServiceClientExampleApp.scala) { #acknowledge}